Skip to main content

 Once the timer starts, I give the writing my full attention.

 If I get stuck, I sit there.
-No scrolling on my phone.
+No scrolling.
 No news.
 No switching tasks.
 I wait.

-If I’m mid-sentence, I’ll finish it—but I don’t push past the timer.
+If I’m mid-sentence, I finish it.
+But I don’t push past the timer.

-If ideas are flowing, I make a note so I know where to pick up next time.
+If ideas are flowing, I jot a note so I know where to pick up next time.

 Stopping on time is part of the deal.

-It tells the part of me that resists: “See?
-I won’t trap you here forever.”
+It reassures the part of me that resists: “See?
+I won’t trap you here forever.

-That trust helps me show up again tomorrow.
+That trust helps all of me show up again tomorrow.

 Step 2: Unload Today’s Rocks

-As soon as the timer starts, I'm writing.
+As soon as the timer starts, I write.

-When I’m Emptying the Pack, I don’t dive into old military memories or deep pain—at least not yet.
+When I’m Emptying the Pack, I don’t dive into old military memories or deep pain.
+Not yet.
 That’s a different kind of writing.
 We’ll get to it in the next chapter.
-For now, I stay focused on what’s fresh.
+For now, I stay with what’s fresh.

 What’s weighing on me today?

-If something current is tangled up with the past, I still write about it, but I keep the focus on what’s happening now.
-What’s getting stirred up by today’s situation?
+If something current is tangled up with the past, I still write about it, but I focus on what’s happening now.
+What’s being stirred up by today’s situation?

-I aim at whatever feels emotionally heavy in daily life—the stuff that keeps me up at night.
+I focus on whatever feels heavy in daily life—the stuff that keeps me up at night.

-I usually find there’s a part of me that’s been waiting to say what it really thinks, without holding back.
-No need to be nice, politically correct, or take care of anyone else’s feelings.
+There’s usually a part of me that’s been waiting to say what it really thinks, without holding back.
+No need to be nice, politically correct, or protect anyone else’s feelings.

 What If I Feel Stuck?

 • Where do I feel tension in my body?
-Why might it be there?
+What might be causing it to show up there?

-• What thoughts won’t leave me alone when I lay down to rest?
+• What thoughts won’t leave me alone when I try to rest?

 • Is there something I regret doing—or not doing?